Minimum Requirements for Using Continia Expense Management

 - Business Central (web client and mobile app) – used by approvers and bookkeepers

 The Expense App is a dedicated mobile app that's fully supported on mobile devices.
-For more information, see Continia Expense App below.
+For more information, see below under Continia Expense App.

 The Expense Portal can, technically speaking, also be accessed on mobile devices, but this is not recommended, as it's not optimized for mobile.
 When you use mobile devices to submit expenses, we therefore recommend using the dedicated mobile Expense App instead.